Could today's feast of St. Benedict be any more Providential?

 First, you have to go all the way back to the cave man.

-At the summer Napa conference two years ago, Father Robert Spitzer made a modern, scientific version of an argument G.K.
+At the summer Napa conference two years ago, Father Robert Spitzer a modern, scientific version of an argument G.K.
 Chesterton made in Everlasting Man.

 To explain the proof we have for an immaterial soul, Father Spitzer cited research that 70,000 years ago something happened to early human beings that caused an intellectual explosion of art, complex language, abstract mathematics, religion and morality.